pymedphys/pymedphys/lib/pymedphys/docs/howto/advanced/documentation.rst

-Assuming you have set up your machine according to the appropriate development guide (:doc:`setup-linux`, :doc:`setup-mac`, :doc:`setup-win`) you can then run the following within a terminal:
+Assuming you have set up your machine according to the appropriate development guide (:doc:`setup-linux`, :doc:`setup-mac`, :doc:`setup-win`) you can then run the following within a terminal to build the documentation:

 .. code:: bash

-    poetry run pymedphys dev docs --live
+    poetry run pymedphys dev docs

-This will then open a browser which, once the docs have built, will display the current documentation.

-You may now edit the documentation within the docs directory and see the changes live update within your browser.

 Docstring extraction
 --------------------